 - Costs may be awarded to the council

 Regular attendance at school is vital to help children achieve and get the best possible start in life.

 Children who frequently miss school often fall behind.
 There is a strong link between good school attendance and achieving good results.
-For example, only 12% of pupils with below 80% school attendance achieve five or more GCSEs at grades A*-C including English and Maths, compared to 68% for pupils with attendance greater than 95%.
+For example, only 12% of pupils with below 80% school attendance achieve five or more GCSEs at grades A*-C including English and Maths, This compares to 68% for pupils with attendance greater than 95%.

 Good attendance at school shows potential employers that a young person is reliable.
-Young people who are frequently absent from school are more likely to become involved in, or be a victim of crime and anti-social behaviour.
+Young people who are frequently absent from school are more likely to become involved in or be a victim of crime and anti-social behaviour.

 All schools in Buckinghamshire have their own attendance policies and are responsible for keeping accurate records of pupil attendance.
 They will contact parents directly if they have any concerns about a child’s attendance.
 Buckinghamshire County Council offers a range of services to support families who encounter difficulties in ensuring their children attend school regularly.